open-dis/xmlpg/XMLPG.md

 **Figure 1.
 XML Protocol Class Description**

 XMLPG reads this XML and generates an abstract description of the class.
 This abstract description is compiled to Java and C++ classes.
-A fragment of the Java class generated is below in Figure 2:
+A fragment of the Java class generated is below:

 ```java
 /**